01 of 16

 Drive a support pole into the ground and screw the wooden framework right into the pole.
 Don't bother stuffing the figure with straw to fill it out.
 When Halloween decorating season is over, unscrew the garden scarecrow from the pole, take it inside, and store it away for next Halloween.

-By not stuffing the scarecrow, you'll have none of the mess associated with a traditional garden scarecrow.
+By not stuffing the scarecrow, you'll have no clean-up to do.
 There will be no straw to become dislodged and make a mess.

-But the drawback to a wooden scarecrow is precisely that, without straw (or a similar material for stuffing, such as the leaves you rake up in fall), you have a garden scarecrow divorced from its agricultural roots.Continue to 10 of 16 below.
+But the drawback to this kind of scarecrow is precisely that, without straw (or a similar material for stuffing, such as the leaves you rake up in fall), you have a garden scarecrow divorced from its agricultural roots.Continue to 10 of 16 below.

 10 of 16